-Every dog owner and animal lover wants nothing but for pets to grow happy and healthy.
+Every dog owner and animal lover wants nothing more than for pets to grow happy and healthy.
 And a responsible fur parent will make time to find the balanced diet that properly suits their pets.

 Seedless apples do not just make a perfect treat for your pup.
 Apples are high in fiber that is great for a canine’s health.
 On top of that, apples also help maintain the cleanliness of their teeth and aids in improving their breath.

-Carrots are great source of vitamins and several minerals.
+Carrots are a great source of vitamins and several minerals.
 The beta–carotene in carrots converts into Vitamin A that promotes bone health and development, vision improvement and enhances skin and coat color.

-Before going for some long walk or an exercise in the park, toss some bananas on your dog’s bowl.
+Before going for some long walk or an exercise in the park, toss some bananas in your dog’s bowl.
 A few slices after a strenuous activity will also help replenish their electrolytes.

 High in fiber and rich in natural sugars, sweet potatoes provide just the right quantity of sweetness for the necessary antioxidants that dogs need.
 Not only do pups love the taste but sweet potatoes are known to help in prevention of certain cancer types.

 Another food that has the cancer–fighting properties is broccoli.
 The lutein helps protect your pup’s eyes.
 In addition, broccoli is also rich in fiber, potassium and calcium.

 Kelp or Laminariales provide iodine, vitamin A, folic acid, and calcium.
 Vets also recommend kelp to improve energy and boost a dog’s immune system.
 If your dog needs to lose a few pounds, adding kelp in its diet will aid the weight loss.